bkan0n/noelle/README.md

-# genshinbot
+# Noelle

-A Discord bot built with Python, utilizing containerization for deployment and GitHub Actions for CI/CD.
+Noelle is a Discord bot created for the @HMC GamerBr YouTube Community revolving around the game Genshin Impact.

 ## Prerequisites

 - Docker and Docker Compose
 - A Discord Bot Token
+- Python 3.13 (for local development)
-- Access to a server for deployment
+- Access to a server for deployment (if self-hosting on a server and using GitHub Actions as CI/CD)

 ## Environment Variables and Secrets